White Island: Body found in water, then lost following deadly eruption

 However they have described as "offensive" claims on social media that the body was towed on a rope through the water, then lost after the police launch ran over it.

-Responding to claims in a Facebook post by activist Ethan Tamaki, police deputy commissioner Mike Clement confirmed to the Herald the defence force tried to recover the body in the water two days after the tragedy.
+Responding to claims in a Facebook post by activist Ethan Tamaki, Deputy Police Commissioner Mike Clement confirmed to the Herald that the Defence Force had tried to recover the body in the water two days after the tragedy.

-When this attempt failed the recovery team tried to transfer the body to the police launch but this was also unsuccessful due to sea conditions, he said.
+When this attempt failed the recovery team tried to transfer the body to the police launch but this was also unsuccessful due to the sea conditions, he said.

 A police spokeswoman said Tamaki's claim that the police launch ran over the body was not true.
 Neither she nor Clement directly addressed the claim that the body had been towed on a rope.